nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Deletes all existing orders and order items in CakeCollate.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 This action is irreversible!
-With this command, all existing orders and order items will be deleted from CakeCollate and you will not be able to retrieve them.
+When you run this command, all existing orders and order items will be deleted from CakeCollate and you will not be able to retrieve them.
 </div>